diogorborges/BattleBots/README.md

 ### Testing
 - Comprehensive unit tests using MockK validate game logic, state transitions, robot movements, and overall gameplay.

+### CI
+- Github actions added for building and testing.

 ## Getting Started

 1. Ensure you have **Android Studio Giraffe | 2022.3.1 Patch 2** with **Java 17** installed due to the game's requirement for Gradle 8.